-Welcome to New Zealand!
+Welcome to New Zealand and thank you for choosing Rutherford College for your overseas experience.
 New Zealand is a special place to visit, travel and study.
 We have beautiful beaches, lovely forests, snowy mountains, green farmland, interesting cities and towns and friendly, welcoming people.
 The population of New Zealand is 5.1 million people.
 English, Maori and New Zealand Sign Language are official languages, although most people speak English.
+We hope you enjoy your time here, learn something new and make new friends.